DanaeMtz/TRSXgenerator/buildtrsx/README.md

 # TRSX generator

-Input information about a NLU model and return the corresponding TRSX file ready to be used by the Mix.nlu tool.
+Receives information about a NLU model and return the corresponding TRSX file ready to be used by the Mix.nlu tool.

 # Motivation

 In order to avoid manual manipulations using the UI of Mix.nlu and east the version control process of NLU models, it is preferable to work with .trsx files, which are a special type of XML files that conforms to Nuance Mix specifications.

+Sometimes, it is more flexible work with separate files that manage the ontology, the dictionaries and the samples separately.
+This set of functions allow users to automatically generate those separated files or one big file with all components.
+The final output is a .trsx file that can be interpreted by the Mix.nlu tool.

 # Features

-This package allows to manage nodes separately, so the user can generate accepted files keeping separately the ontology, dictionaries and samples parts of the NLU project.
+This package allows to manage nodes separately, so the user can generate accepted files keeping the ontology, dictionaries and samples in separated parts of the NLU project that are then merged by Mix once uploaded.

+This package is composed by three sub-packages
+- build dictionaries
+- build ontology
+- build samples

+The module build_project contains the functions to generate the metadata and sources node as well as the wrapper project function.

 # TRSX file structure